luckymrwang/dynamo/tests/kvbm/README.md

 - Warmup is critical to avoid initialization effects impacting determinism.
 - For faster local iteration, reduce `KVBM_MAX_ITERATIONS` and/or increase intervals.
 - Logs are written under the per-test directory created by `tests/conftest.py` and include the vLLM server stdout/stderr.
+- Tests use the static port defined by `KVBM_VLLM_PORT` for vLLM server communication.